This tutorial covers the following aspects of CAD import:

 Import the STL file

-Click on on the VR-Editor panel (or the O icon on the tool bar) to bring up the Object Management Dialog; and then on 'Object', 'New', 'New object'.
+Click on on the VR-Editor panel (or the O icon on the tool bar) to bring up the Object Management Dialog; and then on 'Object', 'New', 'Import CAD Object'.

-In the file browser, browse to \phoenics\d_polis\d_wkshp\cadimprt, and select the file building.stl.
+In the file browser which appears, browse to \phoenics\d_polis\d_wkshp\cadimprt, and select the file building.stl.
 Click 'Open'.

-On the Import STL Data dialog that opens, click OK to accept the setting that the converted geometry file is to be placed in the current working directory.
+On the Import STL Data dialog that opens, click OK to accept the setting that the converted geometry file is to be placed in the current working directory and all other defaults.
 (If this were a common geometry that was to be used in many projects, it would be better to place it in the central store so that it was easily accessible).
 The following dialog should appear:

 Change the 'No' next to 'Take size from CAD file' to 'Yes', then click 'OK'.
 The converted geometry file will now be read in.
 The size of the new object will be set to 5.5m * 2.3m * 4.8m, at 0.0, 0.0, 0.0.